Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Panthers stats and trends

-- The Panthers have been underdogs by 2.5 points or more two times this season and covered the spread once.
+- This season, the Panthers have one against the spread win in two games as an underdog of 2.5 points or more.

-- Carolina's games this season have hit the over on one of five set point totals (20%).
+- Carolina's games this season have gone over the total in one out of five opportunities (20%).

-- When Carolina piles up more than 368.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Carolina churns out more than 368.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year the Panthers have turned the ball over seven times, three more than the Vikings' takeaways (4).
+- This season the Panthers have turned the ball over seven times, three more than the Vikings' takeaways (4).

 Home and road insights

-- Carolina has two wins against the spread, and is 2-1 overall, at home this season.
+- Carolina has covered the spread twice at home, and is 2-1 overall there, this year.

-- The Vikings are winless ATS (0-1) away from home as 2.5-point favorites or more.
+- The Vikings are winless ATS (0-1) as 2.5-point favorites or more away from home.

 Powered by Data Skrive.